andreiutule19/DL-for-Time-Series/README.md

 Why TCN: TCNs often match or outperform RNNs on sequence modeling tasks while being easier to parallelize and sometimes more stable to train.

 3) Additional experiments
-- GAN-based synthetic augmentation: the notebook includes experiments with a generative adversarial approach to create synthetic time series to augment training or to test robustness (see `images/generative adversarial networks.png`).
+- GAN-based anomaly detection: the notebook includes experiments using generative adversarial networks for anomaly detection — for example, using reconstruction error or discriminator scores to flag anomalous segments (see `images/generative adversarial networks.png`).
-- Classical anomaly detection: Isolation Forest-based anomaly detection is used for a complementary unsupervised approach and visualized in `images/isolation forest for anomaly detection.png`.
+- Classical anomaly detection: Isolation Forest-based anomaly detection is used as a complementary unsupervised baseline and is visualized in `images/isolation forest for anomaly detection.png`.

 ## Training procedure (typical setup)